Search For Mass Air Flow Sensor That Fit Your Vehicle

 Results open on Amazon — compare prices and fitment before you buy

 The Mass Air Flow (MAF) sensor is one of the most critical components in your vehicle's engine management system.
-Located between the air filter and throttle body, it measures the volume and density of air entering the engine, providing this crucial data to the Engine Control Module (ECM).
-The ECM uses this information to calculate the precise amount of fuel needed for optimal combustion.
-When the MAF sensor fails or provides inaccurate readings, your engine's air-fuel mixture becomes imbalanced, leading to poor performance, reduced fuel economy, and potential engine damage.
+Located between the air filter and throttle body, this sensor measures the amount of air entering the engine and sends that data to the Engine Control Unit (ECU).
+The ECU uses this information to calculate the precise amount of fuel needed for optimal combustion — too much or too little air data, and your engine runs poorly, wastes fuel, or can even suffer damage.

 Recommended Replacement Intervals